Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 - Tennessee is 2-2 against the spread and 3-1 overall in games when it records more than 17.4 points.

-- Tennessee is 2-3 against the spread and 3-2 overall when the team piles up over 300.6 yards.
+- In games that Tennessee piles up more than 300.6 yards, the team is 2-3 against the spread and 3-2 overall.

 - The Volunteers have turned the ball over six times this season, eight fewer than the Gamecocks have forced (14).